-How Nick Lachey Used DWTS to Teach His Young Son a Valuable Lesson: ‘I’d Never Want Him to Think Dad Was a Quitter’
+Nick Lachey Eliminated from DWTS: The Important Lesson He Taught His Son

 Although Lachey had a positive outlook going into jeopardy against Terrell Owens and Cheryl Burke — “This show is about so much more than just the dancing and I’ve had a blast and will continue to have a blast as long as they’ll have me out here,” he said — his time on the reality dance competition came to an end.

 “I think I’m most proud of the fact that we laid it all out there every week.
-I came in not a very good dancer, I’m going to leave not a very good dancer, but I’m proud of the effort we gave,” said Lachey.
+I came in not a very good dancer, I’m going to leave not a very good dancer, but I’m proud of the effort we gave,” Lachey said after being eliminated.
 “That’s all I can ask.
 Honestly, it was a blast.”

 “The toughest part of the show is having two parents be so busy with the show.
 If there is a silver lining it is that I get to be a dad again and take the kids to school.
 My son will be very happy that I’m around more, so I’m excited about that,” Lachey told PEOPLE after the show.
-“Look, in a perfect world I’d still be in it abd we’d still be going, but that’s the nature of the beast.
+“Look, in a perfect world I’d still be in it and we’d still be going, but that’s the nature of the beast.
 I went into this thing knowing I wasn’t the best dancer, knowing that it was going to be an uphill climb and I’m very, very proud that we gave it our all and I’m proud that we got to this point.”

+RELATED VIDEO: Why Nick Lachey’s 5-year-Old Son Doesn’t Want Him to Compete on DWTS Anymore: ‘It Broke My Heart’

 Although Lachey will no longer be competing on the show, he’ll still be in the ballroom each week supporting his wife Vanessa Lachey, who is partnered with Maksim Chmerkovskiy.